Kunal-Somani/axon-core/README.md

 * **Capabilities:**
     * **Real-Time Data:** Retrieval of temporal data (Time/Date).
     * **Web Interaction:** Automated browser navigation.
-    * **Secure Software Provisioning:** Automated installation of Python packages (via `pip`) and Desktop Applications (via `winget`).
+    * **Secure Software Provisioning:** Automated installation of Python packages (via `pip`).
+    * **Search-First Provisioning (Winget):** To resolve ambiguity (e.g., "Discord" vs. `Discord.Discord`), the system first executes a `winget search` to identify the precise Package ID.
+Only this exact ID is used to generate the final, unambiguous installation command, preventing installation failures.
 * **Security Protocol (Human-in-the-Loop):**
     To prevent unauthorized system modification, Axon implements a **Secure Execution Handshake**.
-The server generates the shell command (e.g., `winget install VLC`) but does *not* execute it.
+The server generates the shell command (e.g., `winget install --id Discord.Discord`) but does *not* execute it.
 Instead, it returns an `EXECUTE_CMD` signal to the client, forcing a blocking user-confirmation prompt before execution occurs.

 ### C. IPU 3: Generalized Conversational Intelligence (`/chat/ollama`)